davidlohner/Corona_Anleitungen/en/en_Anleitung_Smartphone-als-Visualizer.md

 The overall construction must be large enough so that you can write comfortably on the sheet of paper!
 :::

-5. Set up two "towers" that are the same height as you held your phone over the sheet in step 4
+5. Set up two "towers" that are the same height as you held your phone over the sheet in step 4.
-6. Construct a support structure for your smartphone from the long, flat objects.
-You may have to fix the device with adhesive tape.
-If you are using a cardboard, you can cut a small recess for the camera into the cardboard.
+6. Construct a support structure for your smartphone with the long, flat objects.
+You may have to fix your device with adhesive tape.
+If you are using a cardboard, you can cut a small hole into the cardboard for the camera.
 7. Attach the support structure to the towers so that the smartphone can film the sheet of paper without you holding it.

-Here are some examples of what your construction can look like (there are no limits to individual creativity)
+Here are some examples of what your construction can look like (there are no limits to individual creativity).

 |Books & Cardboard |LEGO(r)|
 |-----|--------|